 Recognizing the critical roles recruitment and retention play in overall staffing, the monitor had pressed for some time for the ADOC Office of Administrative Services to develop a Tutwiler specific plan to support the facility staff's efforts to address staff recruitment and retention.
-On August 14, 2020, the monitor was pleased to receive a plan prepared by the-then Associate Commissioner that included short-and long-range recruitment and retention strategies specific to Tutwiler.
-On April 1, 2021, the monitor was provided with a progress update and looks forward to the next progress report and reviewing the continued progress.
+On August 14, 2020, the monitor was pleased to receive a plan prepared by the then Associate Commissioner that included short-and long-range recruitment and retention strategies specific to Tutwiler.
+On October 1, 2021, the monitor was provided with the most recent progress update and looks forward to the next progress report, expected in early 2022.

 The monitor fully understands the COVID-19 pandemic has created challenges that have inhibited recruitment efforts.
-Another factor complicating hiring is that many potential applicants who have been laid off from other jobs began receiving extra federal unemployment compensation.
+Another factor complicating hiring is that many potential applicants who had been laid off from other jobs began receiving extra federal unemployment compensation.
 It may be possible that some applicants remained on the sidelines for several months until their unemployment benefits ended.
 "On-site" job fairs at ADOC facilities for BCOs were temporarily suspended for some time in 2020, but ADOC implemented an on-line application process so hiring did not come to a full stop.
-The Warren Averett Consulting Firm has developed a "landing page" for officer recruits.
-The officer candidate provides information on-line and ADOC recruiters enroll the applicant for processing.
+The Warren Averett Consulting Firm developed a "landing page" for officer recruits.
+An officer candidate provides information online and ADOC recruiters enroll the applicant for processing.
 ADOC's marketing partner, Markstein, is coordinating advertising "surges" to coincide with ADOC's various on-site hiring events.
 The on-site hiring in the Tutwiler region takes place at Staton Correctional Facility.
-ADOC also instituted BCO-only hiring events providing a venue for one-stop-shop application process.
-Applicants can complete urinalysis screening, background interviews, and all applicant paperwork at one stop.
+ADOC also instituted BCO-only hiring events providing a venue for a one-stop application process.
+Applicants can conveniently complete urinalysis screening, background interviews, and all applicant paperwork at one stop.
+Between July 1, 2021 and October 1, 2021, only two applicants expressed an interest in working at Tutwiler.

-On April 6, 2021, the ADOC Personnel Director, ADOC Training Director and the Deputy Commissioner for Women's Services began conducting quarterly meetings with Tutwiler's leadership team to assess staffing, training, and retention needs, as well as other personnel matters.
+On April 6, 2021, the then ADOC Personnel Director, ADOC Training Director, and the then Deputy Commissioner for Women's Services began conducting quarterly meetings with Tutwiler's leadership team to assess staffing, training, and retention needs, as well as other personnel matters.
 The intent of these meetings is to ensure that Tutwiler's short-term recruiting and retention issues are on the "radar" of these key internal stakeholders.
-At this meeting, the leadership team, in response to Warden Wright, discussed the female to male officer ratio at Tutwiler.
+At these meetings, the leadership team, in response to then Warden Wright, discussed the female to male officer ratio at Tutwiler.
 At the time of the meeting, about eighty percent of the officers were women.
-While the process of diverting female applicants to Tutwiler based upon staffing needs will continue, the Personnel Director did agree to deploy several male candidates for officer positions.
+While the process of diverting female applicants to Tutwiler based upon staffing needs will continue, the Personnel Director did agree to deploy several male candidates for officer positions to balance the gender breakdown of the staff.
+Based upon an October 1, 2021, recruiting and retention progress update provided to the monitor, the Office of Administrative Services efforts to address this request are ongoing.